grnet/snf-image/docs/architecture.rst

 by *SNF_IMAGE_TARGET*.
 The script will fail if any of those 3 variables has a non-sane value.

-**AddSwap**: Formats the swap partion added by *FixPartitionTable* task and adds an appropriate swap entry in the system's ``/etc/fstab``.
+**AddSwap**: Formats the swap partition added by *FixPartitionTable* task and adds an appropriate swap entry in the system's ``/etc/fstab``.
 The script will only run if *SNF_IMAGE_PROPERTY_SWAP* is present and will fail if *SNF_IMAGE_TARGET* in not defined.

-**DeleteSSHKeys**: For linux images, this script will clear out any ssh keys found in the image and for debian, it will recreate them too.
+**DeleteSSHKeys**: For Linux images, this script will clear out any ssh keys found in the image and for Debian, it will recreate them too.
 In order to find the ssh keys, the script looks in default locations (/etc/ssh/ssh_*_key) and also parses ``/etc/ssh/sshd_config`` file if present.
 The script will fail if *SNF_IMAGE_TARGET* is not set.